Toledo Pedestrian Accident Lawyer

 Statute of Limitations for Injuries Involving Walkers

 When an accident occurs, the injured person has two years from the date of the injury to file a claim.
 However, a person should not wait until the very last minute to file, as it is a risky move in case any unforeseen delays arise.
-Cases can also become more complicated as time goes by, and injured individuals may need the financial help sooner than that.
+Cases can also become more complicated as time goes by, and injured individuals may need financial help sooner than that.

-A lawyer can first help you avoid missing the statute of limitation deadline for your case.
+A lawyer can first help you avoid missing the statute of limitations deadline for your case.
 An attorney can give you options to decide how you want to proceed.
 In certain situations, you may want to achieve a faster resolution by directly negotiating with the other person involved, or in some cases with their insurance company, to reach a settlement.

-Otherwise, you have the option of going to trial where you can fully fight for recovery of what you have lost because of the accident.
+Otherwise, you have the option of going to trial, where you can fully fight for recovery of what you have lost because of the accident.
 Speaking to a Toledo pedestrian accident lawyer can relieve some of your anxiety following this incident.

 Contact Us for a Free Case Evaluation